mannyortiz478/RoadTrip_App/README.md

 ## About

-- Java program that uses basic OOP principles, and los and displays information of a road trip on a minivan
+- Java program that uses basic OOP principles, and displays information about a road trip on a minivan.
+- Purpose of the project was to reinforce OOP, learned in my class.

 ## Features

-There are really no features
+There are no features
-- Currently, there are plans to make a GUI, to not have to be depending on the terminal for user input.
+- Currently, there are plans to make a GUI, to not have to be depending on the terminal for user input and output.

 ## Prerequisites